escamoteur/flutter_command/README.md

 );
 ```

-As `Command` is a callable class we can pass it directly to the `onPressed` handler of the `FloatingActionButton` and it will execute the wrapped function.
+As `Command` is a [callable class](https://dart.dev/guides/language/language-tour#callable-classes), so we can pass it directly to the `onPressed` handler of the `FloatingActionButton` and it will execute the wrapped function.
 The result of the function will get assigned to the `Command.value` so that the `ValueListenableBuilder` updates automatically.

 ## Commands in full power mode
-So far the command did not more than you could do with BLoC besides that you could call it like a function and didn't need a Streams.
-But `Command` can more than that, it allows us to:
+So far the command did not do more than what you could do with BLoC, besides that you could call it like a function and didn't need a Stream.
+But `Command` can do more than that.
+It allows us to:

 * Update the UI based on if the `Command` is executed
 * React on Exceptions in the wrapped functions
 * Control when a `Command` can be executed